akowalska622/codeowners-filter/README.md

 ## 📦 Installation

-Since this extension is currently for internal use only, you'll need to install it locally:
+Since this extension is currently for internal use only, you'll need to install it locally or download `.vsix` file built by me.

+### Option 1: Build locally

 1. (Optional, if not installed already) Install `vsce` CLI: